osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

 Based on the patient's medical report, I have identified a few clinical trials that may be suitable for improving their prognosis.
-The patient has muscle-invasive urothelial carcinoma of the bladder with a primary diagnosis of T2aN0M0, and they have undergone neoadjuvant chemotherapy and radical cystectomy.
-They also have a good performance status (ECOG 0) and no significant comorbidities.
+The patient has metastatic urothelial carcinoma of the bladder with a FGFR3 S249C activating mutation, PD-L1 expression, and a tumor mutational burden (TMB) of 11 mut/Mb.

-One of the most promising clinical trials for this patient is NCT06809140, a Phase 2 trial of Enfortumab Vedotin Plus Pembrolizumab with selective bladder sparing for treatment of muscle-invasive urothelial cancer of the bladder.
-This trial is suitable for the patient because it targets muscle-invasive urothelial cancer, and the patient's tumor has a PD-L1 expression of 15, which may benefit from checkpoint inhibitors like Pembrolizumab.

-The expected prognosis outcome for this patient in this trial is a complete response rate with enfortumab vedotin plus pembrolizumab for MIBC, which will be defined as cT0 or cTa (low-grade) disease at the time of restaging after 3 cycles of induction enfortumab vedotin plus pembrolizumab.

-Possible risks associated with this trial include pre-existing sensory or motor neuropathy, ongoing clinically significant toxicity, and prior systemic chemotherapy for muscle-invasive urothelial cancer of the bladder.

-Contact information for this trial is:
-Matthew Galsky, MD - CONTACT
-Phone: 212-659-5452, Email: matthew.galsky@mssm.edu
+1. **NCT06571708**: This Phase 1/2 study is investigating the use of Erdafitinib Intravesical Delivery System (TAR-210) in patients with non-muscle-invasive or muscle-invasive bladder cancer.
+The patient's FGFR3 mutation makes them a potential candidate for this trial.
+The expected prognosis outcome for this trial is the assessment of adverse events and overall complete response in patients with intermediate-risk non-muscle-invasive bladder cancer.

+Contact Information:
-Ahran Lee - CONTACT
+Study Contact - CONTACT
-Phone: 317-634-5842, Email: alee@hoosiercancer.org
+Phone: 844-434-4210, Email: Participate-In-This-Study1@its.jnj.com

-Another trial that may be suitable for this patient is NCT03609216, a Phase II study of Gemcitabine Plus Cisplatin Chemotherapy in Patients With Muscle-invasive Bladder Cancer With Bladder Preservation for Those Patients Whose Tumors Harbor Deleterious DNA Damage Response (DDR) Gene Alterations.
-This trial is suitable for the patient because it targets muscle-invasive bladder cancer, and the patient's tumor has a TSC1 mutation, which may benefit from chemotherapy.

-The expected prognosis outcome for this patient in this trial is the proportion of patients who are recurrence-free within the DDR-mutated group who undergo the bladder-sparing approach, which will be estimated using Kaplan-Meier survival analysis.

-Possible risks associated with this trial include prior anti-PD-1 or anti-PD-L1 therapies, prior radiation therapy to the bladder or prostate, and major surgery or radiation therapy within 4 weeks of registration.
+Possible risks associated with this trial include adverse events related to the Erdafitinib Intravesical Delivery System, such as urinary tract infections, hematuria, and bladder spasms.

-Contact information for this trial is:
+2. **NCT03609216**: This Phase II study is investigating the use of Gemcitabine Plus Cisplatin Chemotherapy in patients with muscle-invasive bladder cancer with bladder preservation for those patients whose tumors harbor deleterious DNA damage response (DDR) gene alterations.
+Although the patient's tumor does not have DDR gene alterations, the trial's focus on muscle-invasive bladder cancer makes it worth considering.

+Contact Information:
 Gopa Iyer, MD - CONTACT
 Phone: 646-888-4737, Email: iyerg@mskcc.org

-In conclusion, both NCT06809140 and NCT03609216 may be suitable clinical trials for this patient, and the expected prognosis outcome and possible risks associated with each trial should be carefully considered before making a decision.
-It is essential to consult with the patient's healthcare provider and the trial investigators to determine the best course of treatment.
+Possible risks associated with this trial include adverse events related to chemotherapy, such as neutropenia, anemia, and thrombocytopenia, as well as potential long-term effects on fertility and cardiac function.

+3. **NCT06009848**: This Phase II study is investigating the use of Cadonilimab (AK104) Plus Nab-Paclitaxel in patients with recurrent or metastatic muscle-invasive bladder cancer.
+The patient's PD-L1 expression and metastatic disease make them a potential candidate for this trial.
+The expected prognosis outcome for this trial is the assessment of objective response rate.

+Contact Information:
+HaiTao Wang, Ph.D - CONTACT
+Phone: +86-022-88326385, Email: peterrock2000@126.com
+Lili Wang, Ph.D - CONTACT
+Phone: +86-022-88326610, Email: wangliliaigang@163.com

+Possible risks associated with this trial include adverse events related to immunotherapy, such as immune-related adverse events (irAEs), and potential long-term effects on the immune system.

+It is essential to note that each trial has its own set of eligibility criteria, and the patient's suitability for each trial should be carefully evaluated by their healthcare provider.
+Additionally, the patient should be aware of the potential risks and benefits associated with each trial and discuss any concerns with their healthcare provider before making a decision.